Fence Cleaning Houston TX

 Fence Types We Clean

-- Chain link fences - we remove rust, algae, and overgrown vine residue
+- Chain link fences - review rust, algae, vine residue, posts, gates, and access along the fence line.

 Our Fence Cleaning Method

-We apply a biodegradable cleaning solution that targets mold, mildew, and algae at the cellular level.
-The solution dwells on the surface for 10 to 15 minutes, breaking down organic growth and loosening embedded dirt.
-We then rinse at low pressure, typically 500 to 1,200 PSI, using a wide fan tip that cleans the surface without damaging the wood fiber.
+We apply a cleaning solution selected for the fence material and staining pattern.
+The solution dwells on the surface to loosen organic growth and embedded dirt.
+We then rinse at low pressure using a wide fan tip selected for the condition of the wood fiber.

 HOA Compliance in Houston Suburbs